 Sports Direct has been exposed, but what is the ethical alternative?

-Sports Direct has been hitting the headlines recently for all the wrong reasons, including a damning government investigation likening the range of shocking practices at their Derbyshire warehouse to that of a ‘Victorian workhouse’.
+Sports Direct has been hitting the headlines recently for all the wrong reasons.
+This includes a damning government investigation likening the range of shocking practices at their Derbyshire warehouse to that of a ‘Victorian workhouse’.

 Healthy living and appreciation of the great outdoors.
 Do outdoor and sports retailers practice what they preach?

-Workers paid below the minimum wage, staff penalised for taking toilet breaks and repeated ambulance calls from workers, just some of the findings of a Guardian investigation at Sports Direct, which prompted a government enquiry.
-It paints a disturbing picture for a company basing their business on the pursuit of healthy living and exercise, but they are not the only outdoor and sports retailer with questionable ethics.
+Workers are paid below the minimum wage.
+Staff are penalised for taking toilet breaks.
+And repeated ambulance calls from workers.
+These are just some of the findings of a Guardian investigation at Sports Direct, which prompted a government enquiry.
+It paints a disturbing picture for a company basing their business on the pursuit of healthy living and exercise.
+However, they are not the only outdoor and sports retailer with questionable ethics.

-The shocking results show that all sports and outdoor retailers score badly, with particularly poor performance in supply chain management, toxic chemical use, animal rights and environmental reporting.
-We always choose a few highly scoring companies to feature as a ‘best buy’ in each category that we evaluate, but for obvious reasons we are unable to do so for these retailers.
+The shocking results show that all sports and outdoor retailers score badly.
+There is particularly poor performance in supply chain management, toxic chemical use, animal rights, and environmental reporting.
+We always choose a few highly scoring companies to feature as a ‘best buy’ in each category that we evaluate, but for obvious reasons, we are unable to do so for these retailers.

 Supply chain shame

-A clear supply chain policy sets out how workers in factories, farms and warehouses must be treated and sets corporate responsibility for ensuring that workers are treated fairly.
-Without a policy, retailers are unable to provide guidance on pay, hours and health and safety.
+A clear supply chain policy sets out how workers in factories, farms, and warehouses must be treated.
+It also sets corporate responsibility for ensuring that workers are treated fairly.
+Without a policy, retailers are unable to provide guidance on pay, hours, and health and safety.
 In short, they are unable to hold the supply chain to account.
 No policy, no control.

-All of the retailers scored the lowest possible score in this area, with none able to offer a supply chain management policy that set out to protect the interests of their workers.
+All of the retailers scored the lowest possible score in this area.
+Not a single outdoor retailer was able to offer a supply chain management policy that set out to protect the interests of their workers.

-In fact, here in the UK, we discovered that Go Outdoors advertises zero-hour contracts, something that Sports Direct were harshly criticised for during their enquiry.
+In fact, here in the UK, we discovered that Go Outdoors advertises zero-hour contracts.
+This is something that Sports Direct was harshly criticised for during their enquiry.
 Only Decathlon states that it operates a no zero-hours contract policy.

 Animal rights issues

-You might not immediately think that animal rights would be something that outdoor retailers would need to concern themselves with, but the use of animal products are widespread within the industry.
+You might not immediately think that animal rights would be something that outdoor retailers would need to concern themselves with.
+However, the use of animal products are widespread within the industry.
 Think down jackets, merino wool sweaters and socks, and of course leather use in bags and shoes.